-Our Annual Stakeholder Engagement Program In addition to the ongoing dialogue among our stockholders and our Chief Executive Officer, Chief Financial Officer and Investor Relations team on United's strategic and financial performance, we have developed a proactive, ongoing stakeholder engagement program focused on corporate governance, corporate responsibility and executive compensation, highlights of which are described under "Communications with Directors and Stockholder Engagement" on page 58.
+Our Annual Stakeholder Engagement Program

+In addition to the ongoing dialogue among our stockholders and our Chief Executive Officer, Chief Financial Officer and Investor Relations team on United's strategic and financial performance, we have developed a proactive, ongoing stakeholder engagement program focused on corporate governance, corporate responsibility and executive compensation, highlights of which are described under "Communications with Directors and Stockholder Engagement" on page 58.
 As part of our regular stakeholder outreach, we engaged with our top stockholders, representing approximately 56% of our total shares outstanding.
 These interactions provide us with the opportunity to learn about our stockholders' priorities and perspectives on significant issues.
 United and its Board consider feedback and insights from stockholders and other stakeholders as we review our governance framework and disclosures.

-Who participated Who we engage Other Ways We Engage • Independent Chairman Institutional Investors • Quarterly earnings calls • Senior Management • Our stockholder proponents • Industry presentations and conferences • Investor Relations • Company-hosted events and presentations How we engage • Governance Team • Road show meetings with investors and • One-on-one meetings analysts Written and electronic communications
+Who participated

+- Independent Chairman

+- Senior Management

+- Investor Relations

+- Governance Team